 - Increased blood cholesterol or triglyceride levels.
 This usually doesn’t cause noticeable symptoms but would show on blood test results.

 - Severely low white blood cell count, which can increase your risk of infections.

 - Risk of death in certain older adults.*

-- Risk of suicidal thoughts and behaviors in certain people.*
+- Risk of suicidal thoughts and behaviors in certain children and younger adults.*